jocosocial/twitarr/rest_documentation.md

 * page=integer - Optional, default 0 - Pages are 0-indexed
 * limit=integer - Optional, default 20 - Number of threads per page
+* participated=boolean - Optional, default false - If set to true, will only return threads where the current user has participated.
+Has no effect when user is not logged in.

 #### Returns